biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 1st Place

-Church:	The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO
+* **Church**: The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO
-Coaches:	Eric Lind, Heather Lind (assistant)
+* **Coaches**: Eric Lind, Heather Lind (assistant)
+* **Team**:
-Team:	PJ Grigg
+    * PJ Grigg
-Jacob Dwire
+    * Jacob Dwire
-Molly Pace
+    * Molly Pace
 * **Preliminaries**:
 TODO_PRELIM
 * **Round Robin**:
-Round 1: Lost to First A/G, San Angelo, TX 55 to 190
+  * Round 1: Lost to First A/G, San Angelo, TX 55 to 190
-Round 2: Won against Christian Temple, Houston, TX 140 to 95 Round 3: Won against Faith A/G, Orlando, FL 150 to 145
+  * Round 2: Won against Christian Temple, Houston, TX 140 to 95
+  * Round 3: Won against Faith A/G, Orlando, FL 150 to 145
-Round 4: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 35 to 210 Round 5: Won against Tacoma Life Center, Tacoma, WA 135 to 125 Round 6: Lost to First A/G #1, Lexington, KY 50 to 110
+  * Round 4: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 35 to 210
+  * Round 5: Won against Tacoma Life Center, Tacoma, WA 135 to 125
+  * Round 6: Lost to First A/G #1, Lexington, KY 50 to 110
-Round 7: Won against Calvary A/G, Dunwoody, GA 160 to 60
+  * Round 7: Won against Calvary A/G, Dunwoody, GA 160 to 60
-Round 8: Lost to Braeswood A/G, Houston, TX 60 to 135
+  * Round 8: Lost to Braeswood A/G, Houston, TX 60 to 135
-Round 9: Lost to Nixa A/G, Nixa, MO -35 to 230
+  * Round 9: Lost to Nixa A/G, Nixa, MO -35 to 230
-Round 10: Lost to Calvary A/G, Toledo, OH 75 to 80
+  * Round 10: Lost to Calvary A/G, Toledo, OH 75 to 80
-Round 11: Lost to Evangel A/G, Williamsville, NY 45 to 145
+  * Round 11: Lost to Evangel A/G, Williamsville, NY 45 to 145
-Round 12: Lost to James River A/G, "Salt", Ozark, MO 30 to 160
+  * Round 12: Lost to James River A/G, "Salt", Ozark, MO 30 to 160
-Round 13: Lost to Aurora First A/G, Aurora, CO 60 to 85
+  * Round 13: Lost to Aurora First A/G, Aurora, CO 60 to 85
-Round 14: Won against Crossway Church, Valencia, PA 145 to 95 Round 15: Won against Galena A/G, Galena, KS 120 to 75
+  * Round 14: Won against Crossway Church, Valencia, PA 145 to 95
+  * Round 15: Won against Galena A/G, Galena, KS 120 to 75
-Round 16: Won against Calvary Temple, Indianapolis, IN 135 to 75 Round 17: Lost to Central A/G, Superior, WI 65 to 95
+  * Round 16: Won against Calvary Temple, Indianapolis, IN 135 to 75
+  * Round 17: Lost to Central A/G, Superior, WI 65 to 95
-Round 18: Won against Cedar Park A/G, "Ferocious", Bothell, WA 80 to 75
+  * Round 18: Won against Cedar Park A/G, "Ferocious", Bothell, WA 80 to 75
-Round 19: Won against The Church at Briargate #1, Colorado Springs, CO 165 to 115
+  * Round 19: Won against The Church at Briargate #1, Colorado Springs, CO 165 to 115
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}